jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 $> cd openshift-telco/
 ```

-I am using a fork repository, where I have done some modifications adapted to this tutorial.
+*I am using a forked repository, where I have done some modifications adapted to this tutorial.*

 ## Running TestPMD

-*[testPMD](https://doc.dpdk.org/guides/testpmd_app_ug/) is an application used to test DPDK in a packet forwarding mode and also to access NIC hardware features such as Flow Director.*
+*[testPMD](https://doc.dpdk.org/guides/testpmd_app_ug/) is an application used to test DPDK in a packet forwarding mode and also to access NIC hardware features such as Flow Director.* In our case, TestPMD will basically forward packets between two ports.

 Some pre-requirements: